 'And Jesus went and departed from the temple: with his disciples came to join for to shew him all the buildings of the temple.
+Mark xiii.
+1-4.

 'And as he went out of the temple, one of his disciples saith unto him, Master, what manner of stones and what buildings are here!
+Luke xxi.
+5-7.

-- 'And as some spake of the temple, how it was adorned with goodly stones, and gifts, he said, - 'As for these things which ye behold, the days will come, in the which there shall not be left one stone upon another, that shall not be thrown down. - ' 'And they asked Him, saying, , Master, but when shall these things say unto you, There shall not be left here one stone upon another that shall not be thrown down.
+'And as some spake of the temple, how it was adorned with goodly stones, and gifts, he said, 'As for these things which ye behold, the days will come, in the which there shall not be left one stone upon another, that shall not be thrown down.
+'And they asked Him, saying, , Master, but when shall these things say unto you, There shall not be left here one stone upon another that shall not be thrown down.

-'And as he sat upon the mount of Olives, the disciples came unto buildings? there shall not be left one stone upon another, that shall not be thrown down.
+'And as he sat upon the mount of Olives, the disciples buildings? there shall not be left one stone upon another, that shall not be thrown down.

-- 'And as he sat upon the mount of Olives over against the temple, Peter and James and John and - ' And Jesus answering said unto them, Seest - 'And Jesus said unto them, See ye not all these things? verily I thou these great him privately, saying, Andrew asked him be,? and what sign will Tell us, when shall privately, 'Tell us, when there be when these these thins be? and shall these things be? things shall come to what shall be the sign and what shall be the pass?' of thy coming, and of sign when all these the end of the world' things shall be fulfilled? [age]?

-We may conceive the surprise and consternation felt by the disciples when Jesus announced to them the utter destruction which Was coming upon the temple of God, the beauty and splendour of which had excited their admiration, it is no marvel that four of their number, who seem to have been admitted to more intimate familiarity than the rest, sought for fuller information On a subject so intensely interesting.
-The only point that requires elucidation here refers to the extent of their interrogatory.
-St. Mark and St. Luke represent it as having reference to the time of the predicted catastrophe and the sign of As fulfilment coming to pass.
-St. Matthew varies the form of the question, but evidently gives the same sense, -- 'Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the age?'
-Here again it is the time and the sign which form the subject of inquiry.
-There is no reason whatever to suppose that they regarded in their own minds the destruction of the temple, the coming of the Lord, and the end of the age, as three distinct or widely separated events; but, on the contrary, it is most natural to suppose that they regarded them as coincident and contemporaneous.
+'And as he sat upon the mount of Olives over against the temple, Peter and James and John and - 'And Jesus answering said unto them, Seest - ' And Jesus said unto them, See ye not all these things? verily I thou these great him privately, saying, Andrew asked him be,? and what sign will Tell us, when shall privately, 'Tell us, when there be when these these thins be? and shall these things be? things shall come to what shall be the sign and what shall be the pass?' of thy coming, and of sign when all these the end of the world' things shall be fulfilled? [age]?
+We may conceive the surprise and consternation felt by the disciples when Jesus announced to them the utter destruction which Was coming upon the temple of God, the beauty and splendour of which had excited their admiration, it is no marvel that four of their number, who seem to have been admitted to more intimate familiarity than the rest, sought for fuller information having reference to the time of the predicted catastrophe and the sign of As fulfilment coming to pass.
+St. Matthew varies the form of the question, but evidently end of the age?'
+Here again it is the time and the sign whatever to suppose that they regarded in their own Lord, and the end of the age, as three distinct or widely separated events; but, on the contrary, it is most natural end, the same shall be saved. to suppose that they regarded them as coincident and contemporaneous.
 What precise idea-, they entertained respecting the end of the age and the events therewith connected, we do not know; but we do know that they had been accustomed to hear their Master speak of His coming again ill His kingdom, coming in His glory, and that within the lifetime of some among themselves.
-They hall also heard Him speak of the 'end of the age; ' and they evidently connected His 'coming' with the end of the three points embraced in file form of their question, is given by St. Matthew, were therefore in their view contemporaneous; and thus we find no practical difference in the terms of the question of the disciples as recorded by the three Synoptists.

-II. -- Our Lord's Answer to the Disciples

-(a) Events which more remotely were to precede the consummation.
+They hall also heard Him speak of the 'end of the age; 'and they evidently connected His 'coming' with the end of the three points embraced in file form of their question, is given by St. Matthew, were therefore in their view contemporaneous; and thus we find no practical difference in the terms of the question of the disciples as recorded by the three Synoptists.
+II.--Our Lord's Answer to the Disciples (a) Events which more remotely were to precede the consummation.